 Rovinj is located in a northwest region of Croatia known as Istria.
 The roads in Istria are AMAZING.

 From Pula airport, we drove on the toll road (E751, specifically the A9 section) to our hotel in Rovinj.
-This road was recently upgraded and it’s like driving on a new two-lane highway in the USA.
+This road was recently upgraded, and it’s like driving on a new two-lane highway in the US.
 The toll system is super easy – take a ticket when you enter the toll road and pay when you exit.
 Cash and credit cards are accepted.

 The secondary roads that we drove after exiting the toll road to Rovinj and from Rovinj to Motovun were also in great condition.

-Also unlike Italy and Greece, other drivers did not speed and were not aggressive.
+Also, unlike in Italy and Greece, other drivers did not speed and were not aggressive.
 Drivers even stopped at stop signs!
 It was a completely different driving experience than my past experiences.

-During that bus journey, we passed through a toll booth and I remember how scary it seemed at the time and even though the bus journey totally sucked, I was happy I didn’t have to be the driver driving through the scary toll booth.
+During that bus journey, we passed through a toll booth, and I remember how scary it seemed at the time and even though that bus journey totally sucked, I was happy I didn’t have to be the driver driving through the scary toll booth.

-We stayed at Hotel Monte Mulini which is located south of Rovinj.
-There is a new and beautiful promenade that connects Rovinj to the Golden Cape/Forest Park.
+We stayed at Hotel Monte Mulini, which is located south of Rovinj.
+A new and beautiful promenade connects Rovinj to the Golden Cape/Forest Park.